KanishkaMiuraj/Smart-Inventory-Management/README.md

 ✅ Success: Your default web browser should automatically open the application at: http://localhost:3000

 ## 🧪 5.
 How to Verify & Test

-- **Once both terminals are running, you can test the full system:**
+Once both terminals are running, you can test the full system

 - **Check Admin Dashboard:**